How to Build Simple React App (Part 1)

 export default appReducer;

-Ok, now if we run it, everything goes smooth, but still, we get some warnings in the console:
+Ok, now if we run it, everything goes smoothly, but still, we get some warnings in the console:

 Line 3: 'Provider' is defined but never used no-unused-vars